-Daimler India Commercial Vehicles (DICV), the Indian commercial vehicle subsidiary of the German automobile giant Daimler AG, Tuesday, opened a Virtual Reality Centre (VRC) allowing operators to virtually perform serviceability and accessibility checks.
+On Tuesday, Daimler India Commercial Vehicles (DICV), the Indian commercial vehicle subsidiary of the German automobile giant Daimler AG, opened a Virtual Reality Centre (VRC), allowing operators to virtually perform serviceability and accessibility checks.

 According to DICV, the operators will use a digital model accessed via 3D goggles and navigational joysticks.

-The VRC can transform both research and development (R&D) and vehicle servicing procedures, as it reduces the need for custom-built tools, prototype vehicles, and service bays.
+The VRC can transform research and development (R&D) and vehicle servicing procedures, reducing the need for custom-built tools, prototype vehicles, and service bays.

 Noting each model is checked on the ease of servicing and maintenance before it hits the market, he said: “The standard process is to develop a prototype version of the vehicle and then test how service technicians can access its parts and perform repairs.
 This process is repeated multiple times until the vehicle is fit to be mass produced.